6 25 As A Percent

 • Finance: Calculating interest rates, discounts, and profit margins often involves converting fractions to percentages.

 • Statistics: Representing data as percentages makes it easier to understand and compare different proportions.
-For example, calculating survey results or expressing the proportion of a population with certain characteristics.
+Here's one way to look at it: calculating survey results or expressing the proportion of a population with certain characteristics.

 • Everyday Calculations: Determining sale prices, calculating tips, or understanding fractions in recipes all benefit from converting to percentages.